 Giving public testimony in support/against specific policy language/idea

+A more-detailed table explaining the relative impacts of each action’s involvement is located in Table 4.

-Additionally, this is a market transformation program, which is by its nature intended on influencing the entire market, not just those that are interacting with the program.
-Many jurisdictions do not want to be the first adopters or actors of certain initiatives, and will claim that other jurisdictions adopting first influence their desire and political ability to pass ordinances themselves.
+Additionally, this is a MTI, which is by its nature intended on influencing the entire market, not just those that are interacting with the program.
+Many jurisdictions do not want to be the first adopters of certain initiatives and will claim that other jurisdictions adopting a stretch code first influence their desire and political ability to pass ordinances themselves.

 Utility Energy Code Support Programs

 A common barrier to passing policies like stretch codes is a lack of technical assistance and support to implement the policy once passed.
 This hinderance can result in the weakening of a policy or ultimately halt its adoption.
 Policies have a much better chance of advancing if there is a promise of a program that will support implementation and compliance.
 One step utilities can take is to vocally support policies that they have the ability to support through a utility program.
-Another is to make the intention of program creation known to stakeholders.
+Another is to make the intention of program creation known to stakeholders, which may include providing financial incentives to new construction and major renovation projects in municipalities that adopt the stretch code.
 The ultimate step is to create that specific utility program to support code compliance, which is outlined in the next section (Stretch Code Support Programs and Evaluation).

 Energy Code Advancement Evaluation Overview

+Even while utilities can and should be making efforts to influence policy adoption well ahead of a municipality voting to adopt a stretch code, the evaluation of a stretch code policy advancement program will not start until a municipality adopts a stretch code.
+The evaluation takes into consideration the key elements described in the overview above and in more detail below.

-At that point, evaluations can begin the estimation phase with a determination of the Gross Technical Potential (GTP) to estimate current statewide and municipal conditions from which to start evaluating program effect.
-Then evaluators estimate compliance rates to create a gross energy savings estimate and includes an estimate of the NOMAD over the next three years, and a prediction of the gross energy savings, to which an attribution number will be determined and applied, to a generate a net program savings estimation.
+Once a municipality adopts a stretch code, the evaluators begin the evaluation by estimating the Market Potential Savings (MPS) based on current municipal conditions.
+This includes a review of actual construction subject to stretch code, program practices, and utility involvement, including an evaluation of energy savings and a confirmation of claimed savings.
+Evaluators deem compliance rates to estimate AMS and a deemed BCB over the next three years, and a prediction of the MTI, to which an attribution number will be determined and applied, to generate MTI savings attributed to utility.

-Gross Technical Potential Estimate
+policy advancement Market Potential Savings Estimate

-The first step in a MT evaluation is to estimate the statewide GTP of the market.
-For stretch codes, this would initially include the new construction and major renovation market for the whole state as if every municipality had adopted a stretch code and achieved 100% compliance.
-Calculating the initial GTP on statewide level is necessary first because the state represents the entire market able to be transformed through a statewide stretch code.
-Savings for code advancement ultimately will only be claimed within a utility’s service territory and for those municipalities that have adopted the stretch code.

-Then, evaluators will estimate the program year GTP includes the new construction and major renovation market for each municipality that adopts a stretch code.
+As defined above, the Policy Advancement MPS are the savings that potentially could occur because of advancement efforts to support or influence a municipality to adopt a stretch code.
+The Policy Advancement MPS would include the new construction and major renovation market in the municipality that adopted a stretch code and is calculated to assume achieving 100% compliance.
 This estimation is based on predicted construction permits in each territory and an estimation of energy consumption based on building type and square footage.

-Below are the key pieces of evaluation activities to estimate gross technical potential for whole building savings estimation and the number of applicable units in the commercial new construction market
+Following are the key evaluation activities to estimate Policy Advancement MPS for whole building savings estimation and the number of applicable units in the commercial new construction market.

-Table 3: Technical Potential Estimate for Policy Advancement
+Table 3: Market Potential Savings Estimate for Policy Advancement